1. About the job

 You’ll be employed directly by one of our five AOCs, meaning your contract and payroll will come from the specific AOC you join: TUI Airways (UK & Ireland), TUI fly Nordic (Sweden), TUI fly Netherlands, TUI fly Belgium, or TUI fly Germany.

 Your base depends on which AOC you join.
-Belgium operates from Brussels, the Netherlands from Schiphol, and Sweden from Stockholm or Gothenburg.
-Please note that Brussels (TUI Airline Belgium) and Amsterdam (TUI Airline Netherlands) are our main bases, though we do operate flights from other bases as well.
+The Netherlands operates from Schiphol, and Sweden from Stockholm or Gothenburg.
+Please note that Amsterdam (TUI Airline Netherlands) is our main base, though we do operate flights from other bases as well.

 In the UK, bases are assigned according to operational needs and will be confirmed in your employment offer.